ChrBad/ChrBad/README.md

 ### ❓ One thing I'd emphasize

 **Database design matters.** If you work in environments where databases are involved, it's crucial to understand that how you store your data significantly impacts how you work with it down the line.
-Database design is important—not something that should just happen by accident.
+Database design is important — not something that should just happen by accident.

 ### 📫 Let's Connect